vortexmakes/TrazerTC/README.md

 To go through this tutorial, you will need:
 - A recent version of Trace Compass together with an Eclipse IDE.
 You will need a Java JRE, at least version 7.
 - A local clone of this repository
-- A recent version of [Trazer](https://github.com/vortexmakes/Trazer/releases)
+- A recent version of [Trazer](https://github.com/vortexmakes/Trazer/releases) which is a console application to capture and format traces from an instrumented application based on [RKH](https://github.com/vortexmakes/RKH)

 ## Using Trace Compass with Trazer
 1. Capture a trace session of your reactive embedded application